 The prevalence of Year 6 children living with obesity varies across the electoral wards from 18.5% in Kingswood to 40.0% in Central, although Marfleet, Orchard Park, Newington & Gipsyville, and North Carr have the highest number of Year 6 children who are living with obesity (range 199 to 229).
-The prevalence in Central, Marfleet, and St Andrew's & Docklands are significantly higher than Hull, and the prevalence in Avenue, Kingswood and Boothferry are significantly lower than Hull.
+Compared to the Hull average, the prevalence is significantly higher in Central, Marfleet and St Andrew's & Docklands, and significantly lower in Avenue, Kingswood and Boothferry.